Troubleshoot adding and deleting organization users

 Q: What does "Last Access" mean in the All Users view?

 The value in Last Access is the last date a user accessed any resources or services.
 Accessing Azure DevOps includes using organizationname.visualstudio.com directly and using resources or services indirectly.
-For example, you might use the Azure Artifacts extension, or you might access the service by pushing code to Azure DevOps from a Git command line or IDE.
+For example, you might use the Azure Artifacts extension, or you can push code to Azure DevOps from a Git command line or IDE.

 Q: Can a user who has paid for Basic access join other organizations?